holoviz/panel/doc/how_to/deployment/huggingface.md

 <img src="../../_static/hugging-face-create-spaces-form.png" style="width:67%"></img>

-A Gradio space will serve your app via the commmand `python app.py`.
+A Gradio space will serve your app via the command `python app.py`.
 I.e. you cannot run `panel serve app.py ...`.

 To work around this your `app.py` will need to either